 In retrospect I didn’t have much experience cost comparing.
 I had never shopped for an undergrad college — I had gone where tuition was free, because that seemed like an offer I’d be foolish to refuse.
 So I was naive.
 But I had also grown up in a context that predisposed me to pick based on the program first, and cost second.
 I had been encouraged by all of the adults in my life to evaluate learning experiences first on the basis of whether they supported the personal goal of making a meaningful life and contributing to the collective good and then, second — after deciding whether the learning on offer was a good match — think about whether it was practically feasible.
 I actually still believe that is a valuable approach.
 But it is an approach that exists uncomfortably alongside the skyrocketing expense of higher education.
 “Is this practically feasible?” is a different starting place from, “What is the smartest financial decision?”

-When I got the financial aid package there was some merit based scholarship money … and a projected ~$60k in student loans for the four-year of the program.
+When I got the financial aid package there was some merit based scholarship money … and a projected ~$60k in student loans for the four-years of the program.
 Scary numbers I had no basis for evaluating.
 (Another reminder that I was a white, middle class young adult who was a third generation college graduate with PhDs in my extended family.
 Many people go through this with way less cultural competency in the higher education marketplace.
 And I was still struggling to interpret my options.)
 So.
 I get the aid package and am at sea trying to evaluate it.
 My father has a colleague who does financial advising and he offers to go over the numbers with me for free (again, something most people do not have in their lives).
 I put together a spreadsheet of projected income and expenses.
 The financial advisor is impressed I can spreadsheet!
 He looks over my numbers and the takeaways from our conversation are these:

 - Educational debt is an investment.
 While I’m not being encouraged to sign for loans willy-nilly, the loans on offer are all government loans with non-predatory interest rates and flexible options for repayment based on circumstances.
 Taking out loans to pursue professional training is not considered a poor financial strategy.